 Attending committee meetings

-You have the right to attend any Royal Borough of Greenwich meeting except for the Leader's meeting and closed meetings.
-You can also ask questions at Royal Borough meetings.
+You have the right to attend any Royal Borough of Greenwich meeting which is held in public.

-You are not obliged to let us know if you are attending, but you should do if you wish to address the meeting.
+You are not obliged to let us know if you are attending, but you must do so if you wish to address the meeting.
 If you do inform us, we can make sure there is enough seating.

-You can contact the Committee Officer, who has organised the meeting, to find out further information.
-Their contact details appear on the front of the Committee agenda and in the Committee Services contact section.
+Contact the Corporate Governance Officer to find out further information.
+Their contact details appear on the front of the meeting agenda.

 We hold most Council meetings at Woolwich Town Hall.
 The Town Hall has wheelchair access, good lighting, an induction loop system for people who are hard of hearing and is fully accessible (DisabledGo website).